dogechain-lab/dogechain/.github/issue_template.md

 ### Your environment

 * OS and version
-* version of the DogeChain
+* version of the Dogechain
 * branch that causes this issue

 ### Steps to reproduce